 How U2 Reinvented Themselves for the First Time on ‘Achtung Baby’

-Up until the release of Achtung Baby, U2 had been all about evolution, not reinvention.
-But with their seventh album -- released on Nov.
-18, 1991 -- they changed all that.
+Up until the arrival of Achtung Baby, U2 had been all about evolution, not reinvention.
+But with their seventh album – released on Nov.
+18, 1991 – they changed all that.

 From their 1980 debut LP, Boy, and their MTV breakthrough War in 1983 to their mainstream No. 1 The Joshua Tree four years later and the half-live, half-roots-digging Rattle and Hum the following year, a line can be connected through each of the band's first six albums.